ibizaman/skarabox/template/README.md

 [issue]: https://github.com/ibizaman/skarabox/issues/new
 [matrix]: https://matrix.to/#/#selfhostblocks:matrix.org

-Installation procedure can be found [online](https://installer.skarabox.com) for the latest version and also offline by running:
+Installation procedure and more can be found [online](https://installer.skarabox.com) for the latest version and also offline by running: